Skip to ContentSkip to Footer

 Awards and Honors

-Award of Excellence, Broadcast Education Association, Award, 2022
+Award of Excellence, Broadcast Education Association On-Location, Award, 2022

 Margaret A. Blanchard Prize, American Journalism Historians Association, Honor, 2019